ResearchIT/pronto-user-docs/docs/picking_the_best_resource.md

 ### Other options

-One of the fat nodes under condo or nova may also work.
+One of the fat nodes under nova may also work.

 Disk Bound Jobs
 ---------------